openresty/stapxx/README.markdown

     $ flamegraph.pl --countname=bytes \
             --title="Memory Leak Flame Graph" a.cbt > a.svg

-Yu can now open the "Memory Leak Flame Graph" file, `a.svg`, in your favorite web browser.
+You can now open the "Memory Leak Flame Graph" file, `a.svg`, in your favorite web browser.

 The tools `stackcollapse-stap.pl` and `flamegraph.pl` are from the FlameGraph repository by Brendan Gregg: